Summer Camp 2014 - A Blast!

 Thanks to all of our players and coaches for making the 2014 Soccer Camp so much fun!

-Turf Tiger/Little Kicker/JUNIORS Soccer Camp - Just Before The BIGGEST Games Are Played In Brazil!
+Turf Tiger/Little Kicker/JUNIORS Soccer Camp - 2015 Dates

-Every player receives a new soccer ball and a specially-designed "Cheer Globally - Play Locally" t-shirt for the week, plus instruction from our Bloomington Soccer staff coaches.
+Every player receives a new soccer ball and a t-shirt for the week, plus instruction from our Bloomington Soccer staff coaches.
 There'll be plenty of games and activities each day - a broad extension of our Turf Tiger/Little Kicker and JUNIORS indoor programs.

 Camp meets from 9:15am-11:45am.
 Players will be divided into groups based on age, maturity and skill, but generally in the 5-6 yr, 7-8 yr and 9-12 yr old groups.

 For players ages 5-12 years

 Registration Fee: $90 (campers receive new soccer ball and t-shirt)